mcneel/computeclient_js/docs/Brep.rst

    and one curve that defines a surface edge.
 The Segmented version breaks the rail at curvature kinks and sweeps each piece separately, then put the results together into a Brep.

-   :param rhino3dm.Curve rail: Rail to sweep shapes along
+   :param rhino3dm.Curve rail: Rail to sweep shapes along.
-   :param list[rhino3dm.Curve] shapes: Shape curves
+   :param list[rhino3dm.Curve] shapes: Shape curves.
-   :param bool closed: Only matters if shapes are closed
+   :param bool closed: Only matters if shapes are closed.
-   :param float tolerance: Tolerance for fitting surface and rails
+   :param float tolerance: Tolerance for fitting surface and rails.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

-   :return: Array of Brep sweep results
+   :return: Array of Brep sweep results.
    :rtype: rhino3dm.Brep[]
+.. js:function:: RhinoCompute.Brep.createFromSweepSegmented2(rail, shapes, startPoint, endPoint, frameType, roadlikeNormal, closed, blendType, miterType, tolerance, rebuildType, rebuildPointCount, refitTolerance, multiple=false)

+   Sweep1 function that fits a surface through a series of profile curves that define the surface cross-sections and one curve that defines a surface edge.
+The Segmented version breaks the rail at curvature kinks and sweeps each piece separately, then put the results together into a Brep.

+   :param rhino3dm.Curve rail: Rail to sweep shapes along.
+   :param list[rhino3dm.Curve] shapes: Shape curves.
+   :param rhino3dm.Point3d startPoint: Optional starting point of sweep.
+Use Point3d.Unset if you do not want to include a start point.
+   :param rhino3dm.Point3d endPoint: Optional ending point of sweep.
+Use Point3d.Unset if you do not want to include an end point.
+   :param SweepFrame frameType: The frame type.
+   :param rhino3dm.Vector3d roadlikeNormal: The roadlike normal directoion.
+Use Vector3d.Unset if the frame type is not set to roadlike.
+   :param bool closed: Only matters if shapes are closed.
+   :param SweepBlend blendType: The shape blending type.
+   :param SweepMiter miterType: The mitering type.
+   :param SweepRebuild rebuildType: The rebuild style.
+   :param int rebuildPointCount: If rebuild == SweepRebuild.Rebuild, the number of points.
+Otherwise specify 0.
+   :param float refitTolerance: If rebuild == SweepRebuild.Refit, the refit tolerance.
+Otherwise, specify 0.0
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :return: Array of Brep sweep results.
+   :rtype: rhino3dm.Brep[]
-.. js:function:: RhinoCompute.Brep.createFromSweep2(rail1, rail2, shape, closed, tolerance, multiple=false)
+.. js:function:: RhinoCompute.Brep.createFromSweep3(rail1, rail2, shape, closed, tolerance, multiple=false)

    General 2 rail sweep.
 If you are not producing the sweep results that you are after, then use the SweepTwoRail class with options to generate the swept geometry.